 ITS at Massey has undertaken testing across multiple versions of the most commonly used operating systems (Both mobile and traditional) and many popular, commonly used apps.
 Additionally testing was done via both the MUStaff wireless network and the MUStaffPrivateEquipment and MUStudents wireless networks.

 Google and Apple’s apps stores contain millions of apps.
 Because of the large number, ITS does not have the ability to test all of these apps.
-If you have a mobile app you are needing to use for teaching, learning or research, but it is not working, please contact the ITS Service Desk and log a request to have your app tested.
+If you have a mobile app you are needing to use for teaching, learning or research, but it is not working, please contact the Service Desk and log a request to have your app tested.
 Please note that it may be possible that you will be recommended to use another app or access a service via a web browser in cases where this is the most appropriate solution.

 Note, all of the following test results were achieved with proxy server settings set.
 You may receive different results if you do not have proxy server settings completed.

 You can view the test results for your platform via the following links:

 Some tests done with full desktop applications and some with apps

 Page authorised by CIO